robitussin/CCPRGG2L_EXAM/exam_1/README.md

 **2. Follow the instructions in the files.**

-**3. Deductions will be applied if there are errors/bugs or if instructions were not followed".**
+**3. Deductions will be applied if there are errors/bugs or if instructions were not followed.**

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp; Good luck!
 You can do it! <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50" />